.avif)

 %20(2).avif)

-Twingate is a Zero Trust Network Access (ZTNA) platform that provides identity-aware access to private applications and infrastructure without routing users onto the internal network like a traditional VPN.
+Twingate is a Zero Trust Network Access (ZTNA) platform that provides identity-aware access to private applications and infrastructure without placing users on the internal network like a traditional VPN.
 It is commonly used by IT, security, and platform teams to support remote employees, contractors, and hybrid environments while enforcing least-privilege access to specific services.

-Twingate is typically deployed by running lightweight connectors close to protected resources (for example, in a VPC or private subnet) and integrating with an organization’s SSO/identity provider to apply access policies based on user and group membership.
-It is often introduced during VPN replacement initiatives or as part of a broader platform engineering effort to standardize secure access patterns across environments.
+Twingate is typically deployed by running lightweight connectors near protected resources (for example, in a VPC or private subnet) and integrating with an organization’s SSO/identity provider to apply access policies based on users and groups.
+It is often introduced during VPN replacement initiatives or as part of broader platform engineering efforts to standardize secure access across environments.

 Zero Trust is a security concept or framework centered on the belief that organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
 This approach is designed to protect modern digital environments by leveraging network segmentation, preventing lateral movement, providing Layer 7 threat prevention, and simplifying granular user-access control.

-Twingate is a Zero Trust Network Access (ZTNA) platform used to provide secure, identity-aware access to private applications without exposing the network like a traditional VPN.
-It fits teams that need to scale remote and third-party access while tightening security controls and operational overhead.
+Twingate is a Zero Trust Network Access (ZTNA) platform used to provide identity-aware access to private applications and infrastructure without placing users on the internal network like a traditional VPN.
+It is commonly adopted to reduce network exposure while improving control over remote and third-party access.

 Alternatives in the ZTNA space include Cloudflare Zero Trust, Zscaler Private Access, and Palo Alto Prisma Access.

-Our experience with Twingate helped us establish repeatable delivery patterns and operational runbooks for replacing legacy VPN access with identity-aware Zero Trust access to private applications and infrastructure.
-Across client environments, we focused on least-privilege policy design, predictable connector deployments, and audit-friendly operations that security and platform teams could sustain.
+Our experience with Twingate helped us develop repeatable delivery patterns for replacing legacy VPN access with identity-aware Zero Trust access to private applications and infrastructure.
+In real client environments, we focused on least-privilege policy design, predictable connector rollouts, and operational runbooks that security and platform teams could sustain.

 Some of the things we did include: